zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Fixed the empty profile folders in Favorites issue.
 - Fixed the initialization error that occurred when base profiles were used while being logged out from API ML.
 - Fixed the issue preventing the tree refresh function from updating extender profiles.
+- Fixed the issue causing jobs retrieval failure when using profiles with tokens.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).